Community Guidelines

 For younger users

-Users must meet the Minimum Age to use Fluxer as described in our Terms of Service and Privacy Policy.
-This is typically 13 but may be higher in some countries.
+Users must meet the Minimum Age to use Fluxer, as described in our Terms of Service and Privacy Policy.
+The general figure is 13, though some countries set it higher.

-We may turn on enhanced safety features by default for users we identify as under 18, such as stricter privacy defaults or restricted access to certain features.
-Certain content or Communities may be restricted based on age.
+Stricter safety features may be enabled by default for users identified as under 18, including tighter privacy defaults and restricted access to certain features.
+Some content or Communities may be restricted based on age.
 Communities focused on dating or romantic relationships between minors, or that sexualise minors in any way, are strictly prohibited.
-We keep a close eye on the safety of underage users.
+The safety of underage users is a priority.

-If you're under 18, please be especially careful about sharing personal information, and don't meet people from Fluxer in person without involving a trusted adult.
+If you are under 18, be particularly careful about sharing personal information, and do not meet people from Fluxer in person without involving a trusted adult.

 For Community Owners

-If you own, create, or administer a Community, you're responsible for the content and behaviour within it, including user-generated content and moderation practices.
-Use the tools available to keep your Community safe, including moderation roles, content controls, and age gates.
-Set clear, visible rules that align with these guidelines and enforce them fairly.
+If you own, create, or administer a Community, you are responsible for the content and behaviour within it, including user-generated content and moderation practices.
+Use the available tools to keep your Community safe, including moderation roles, content controls, and age gates.
+Set clear, visible rules that align with these guidelines, and enforce them fairly.
 You can set stricter rules, but never more permissive ones.

 Failure to moderate or address serious, repeated violations can result in restrictions on your Community, removal of your Community, or enforcement action against your account.
-If you're unsure how to handle a safety issue, report it to us or contact safety@fluxer.app.
+If you are unsure how to handle a safety issue, report it to us or contact safety@fluxer.app.

 For parents and guardians

-We provide safety resources and guidance on our website to help parents and guardians understand Fluxer and support young users.
-If you have concerns about your teenager's account, get in touch with our support team.
+Safety resources and guidance on our website help parents and guardians understand Fluxer and support young users.
+If you have concerns about your teenager's account, contact our support team.
 We may need to verify your relationship before discussing a specific account.
 If you believe a child is in immediate danger, contact local emergency services first, then let us know.

 Self-harm and crisis content

-What's allowed.
+What is allowed.
 Supportive, empathetic conversations about mental health are welcome.
-This includes sharing personal experiences with mental health challenges in a supportive context, seeking or offering emotional support, discussing recovery and coping strategies, and sharing information about professional resources.
+That includes personal experiences shared in a supportive context, emotional support, recovery and coping strategies, and information about professional resources.

-Our approach.
-We don't punish people for saying they're struggling.
-If we identify content suggesting someone may be at imminent risk, our priority is connecting them with support.
-We may display interstitial screens linking to crisis resources, place content warnings on distressing messages, and in urgent cases, take action to help ensure the person's safety.
+How the rule is applied.
+Users are not punished for saying they are struggling.
+If content suggests someone may be at imminent risk, the priority is connecting them with support.
+Interstitial screens may link to crisis resources, content warnings may be placed on distressing messages, and in urgent cases, steps may be taken to help keep the person safe.

 If you see someone in crisis, report the content via in-app tools or email safety@fluxer.app.
 If you know the person and can safely do so, encourage them to seek professional support or contact emergency services.